EMOTION AMPLIFIER THESAURUS

 Leaning back and grimacing

-Asking for aid (to move, to get something, to call for help)
+Asking for aid (to move, get something, call for help, etc.)

 Breaths that saw in and out